CodecSlime: Temporal Redundancy Compression of Neural Speech Codec via Dynamic Frame Rate: Abstract

 \section{Abstract}

-Neural speech codecs have been widely used in audio compression and various downstream tasks.
-Current mainstream codecs are fixed-frame-rate (FFR), which allocate the same number of tokens to every equal-duration slice.
+Current mainstream neural speech codecs are fixed-frame-rate (FFR).
 However, speech is inherently non-uniform in temporal information density.
 As a result, many tokens are wasted on steady-state segments like long vowels and silences.
-To address this mismatch, we present {\ourmethod}, a plugin-style method for compressing temporal redundancy through supporting dynamic frame rate (DFR) on neural speech codecs for the first time.
+To address this mismatch, we present {\ourmethod}, a plugin-style method for compressing temporal redundancy through supporting dynamic frame rate (DFR) on neural speech codecs.
 Our method is unsupervised and architecture-agnostic, combining two key innovations, ScheDFR and Melt-and-Cool, for adapting inference and training, respectively.
-When integrated into a typical VQ-GAN codec backbone and operating at \SI{40}{Hz} DFR ($\approx$\SI{600}{bps}), the reconstruction WER of {\ourmethod} is reduced by up 46\% relative to conventional FFR baselines with the same model architecture and similar bitrates, while other metrics are also competitive. {\ourmethod} also enables flexible trade-offs between reconstruction quality and bitrate: a single model supports inference at multiple frame rates and consistently outperforms FFR models at the corresponding frame rates.
-Audio samples are available at \href{https://acadarmeria.github.io/codecslime/}{ \texttt{https://acadarmeria.github.io/codecslime/}}.
+When integrated into a typical VQ-GAN codec backbone and operating at \SI{40}{Hz} DFR ($\approx$\SI{600}{bps}), the reconstruction WER of {\ourmethod} is reduced by up to 32\% relative to conventional FFR baselines with the same model architecture and similar bitrates, while other metrics are also competitive. {\ourmethod} also enables flexible trade-offs between reconstruction quality and bitrate: a single model supports inference at multiple frame rates and consistently outperforms FFR models at the corresponding frame rates.
+Audio samples and more results are available at \href{https://x-lance.github.io/codecslime/}{ \texttt{https://x-lance.github.io/codecslime/}}.